ruudvish10/Digi_Diary/README.md

 ## Features 🌟
 - Organize your thoughts and ideas with topics, subtopics, and rich-text entries
 - Search functionality to easily find your information at all levels of hierarchy
-- Cascade delete: Removing a topic automatically deletes its subtopics and entries
+- Cascade Delete: Removing a topic automatically deletes its subtopics and entries
 - Responsive UI built with Bootstrap for a seamless experience

 ## Security & User Authentication 🔐